 Plunging from a height of almost 1,364 metres, Kempty Falls offer spectacular views of the valley around it from the viewpoint.

-Lal Tibba and Gun point offer beautiful mountain views in Mussoorie.
+Lal Tibba and Gun Hill offer beautiful mountain views in Mussoorie.

 CHANDIGARH